 You can use the Explore area to see what items other people are sharing with you.

-ePortfolios are quickly being recognized as important learning tools because they encourage users to track and share all of the work that goes into a project, instead of just the final result.
+ePortfolios are recognized as important learning tools because they encourage users to track and share all of the work that goes into a project, instead of just the final result.
 They also encourage users to tweak and improve their work over time.
 This shift helps emphasize the importance of looking at the entire learning process, rather than the end results, and helps users build an attitude of life-long learning and continuous improvement.

 ePortfolio enables you to monitor user progress and provide ongoing feedback and support through comments and assessments.
 It is also integrated with the Learning Environment so that users can submit items to assignment folders in specific courses where they can be assessed.
 When an item is submitted to an assignment, it becomes a unique object and is not updated when changes are made to the item in ePortfolio.
 Thus, having users submit items to a course assignment allows you to evaluate their achievements at a specific point in time, while evaluating users through ePortfolio allows you to provide guidance so they can continue to improve their work.